American cheese: Uses

-American cheese is a common choice for sandwiches because of its neutral flavor and soft texture, pairing with a variety of meats and other ingredients.
+American cheese is a common choice for sandwiches in North America because of its neutral flavor and soft texture, pairing with a variety of meats and other ingredients.

 American cheese is also recognized for its smooth and meltable texture, making it a reliable constituent in many dishes such as the grilled cheese sandwich, macaroni and cheese, and breakfast meals, including omelets, scrambled eggs, and breakfast sandwiches.

-American cheese is used in the typical American cheeseburger, ubiquitous in fast food, and spilling over into related items such as cheese dogs, cheesesteaks, chili-cheese fries, and nachos.
+American cheese is used in the typical American cheeseburger, is ubiquitous in fast food, and is also used as an ingredient for related items such as cheese dogs, cheesesteaks, chili-cheese fries, and nachos.

 Although the Philadelphia cheesesteak was originally made with provolone, white American cheese slices have migrated in their place in many foodstands; as of 2018, the Philadelphia/South Jersey market was responsible for 50% of Kraft Foods' white American cheese sales.

 Regulation

 According to the Standards of Identity for Dairy Products, part of the U.S. Code of Federal Regulations (CFR), to be labeled "American cheese" a processed cheese is required to be manufactured from cheddar cheese, Colby cheese, washed curd cheese, or granular cheese, or any mixture of two or more of these.
 The CFR also includes regulations for the manufacturing of processed American cheese.

 Because its manufacturing process differs from traditional cheeses, federal laws mandate that it be labeled as "pasteurized process American cheese" if made from more than one cheese.
 A "pasteurized process American cheese" must be entirely cheese with the exception of an emulsifying agent, salt, coloring, acidifying agents, and optional dairy fat sources (but at no more than 5% of the total weight).
 A "pasteurized process American cheese food" label is used if it is at least 51% cheese but other specific dairy ingredients such as cream, milk, skim milk, buttermilk, cheese whey, or albumin from cheese whey are added.
 Products with other added ingredients, such as Kraft Singles that contain milk protein concentrate, use legally unregulated terms such as "pasteurized prepared cheese product".